petechd/eq-lookup-suggestions-data/README.md

 | religions.json | List of religions |

 Source data files are provided by the business as multiple column csv files.
-These can be manually added/updated in this repository at ./source-data
+These can be manually added/updated in this repository at `./source-data`

+Separate source data files are provided for Northern Ireland at `./source-data/ni`.
+The non Northern Ireland source data files are located at `./source-data/gb`

 - source files to be provided by the business named for the above datasets